cncf/tag-security/assessments/projects/tikv/self-assessment.md

 ## Self-assessment use

-This self-assessment is created by the TiKV team to perform an internal analysis of the project's security.
-It is not intended to provide a security audit of TiKV, or function as an independent assessment or attestation of TiKV's security health.
+This self-assessment is not intended to provide a security audit of TiKV, or function as an independent assessment or attestation of TiKV's security health.

 This document serves to provide TiKV users with an initial understanding of